-Body cavity searches of inmates may be done only by appropriate health services staff members according to agency policies.
+Body cavity searches of inmates may be done only by appropriate health services staff members according to your agency's policies.

 LESSON 8 BLOCKS AND STRIKES

 At the end of this lesson, you will be able to demonstrate blocking techniques and properly executed and effective strikes to distract, incapacitate, or gain control of a subject.